Mrudanihada/DollarBot/README.md

 - [x] multi-user expense tracking so as to manage shared costs
 - [x] See the owings so as to get an  idea about who has to give how much to one another
 - [x] Get notified for all your expense activities
-- Email detailed expense history, showing payer, amounts owed, and balances
+- [x] Emailing detailed expense history to an entered email address
-- Enhanced csv for ml application
+- [x] Enhanced csv for ml application
-- Provided PDF for 2 functionalities - Expense Tracking & Owings Tracking
+- [x] Provided PDF for 2 functionalities - Expense Tracking & Owings Tracking
-- View an intuitive, user-friendly history for easy expense tracking clarity
+- [x] View of an intuitive, user-friendly history for easy expense clarity
-- Detailed documentation for each code file
+- [x] Detailed documentation for each code file
-- New and improved test cases for the code base
+- [x] New and improved test cases for the code base

 ### Future Enhancements

-- [ ] Ability to add expenses of multiple users.
-- [ ] Ability to manage expenses among multiple users to calculate aggregate sum owed.
-- [ ] Adding a more robust cloud database.
+- [ ] Adding a more robust cloud database
-- [ ] Aggregation of an AI/ML based estimator that takes into account inflation.
+- [ ] Aggregation of an AI/ML based estimator that takes into account inflation
-- [ ] Improve User Interface design.
+- [ ] Improve User Interface design
-- [ ] Adding normal conversational abilities to the chatbot.
-- [ ] Ability to store pictures of physical bills tied to expenses for user reference.
+- [ ] Ability to store pictures of physical bills tied to expenses for user reference

  ### Link to Project Board: [DollarBot Project Board](https://github.com/users/ymdatta/projects/3)